oxfordcontrol/CDCS/README.md

 # CDCS

-CDCS (Cone Decomposition Conic Solver) is an open-source MATLAB&reg; solver for sparse conic programs with partially decomposable conic constraints.
+CDCS (Cone Decomposition Conic Solver) is an open-source MATLAB solver for sparse conic programs with partially decomposable conic constraints.
 CDCS implements the alternating direction method of multipliers (ADMM) described in on our paper [_Fast ADMM for Semidefinite Programs with Chordal Sparsity_](https://arxiv.org/pdf/1609.06068v1.pdf).

 **Current version:** 1.0